Androz2091/discord-backup/README.md

 });
 ```

 **maxMessagesPerChannel**: Maximum of messages to save in each channel.
-"0" won't restore any message.
+"0" won't save any messages.
 **jsonSave**: Whether to save the backup into a json file.
 You will have to save the backup data in your own db to load it later.
 **jsonBeautify**: Whether you want your json backup pretty formatted.
 **doNotBackup**: Things you don't want to backup.
 Available items are: `roles`, `channels`, `emojis`, `bans`.